jorgmayo/recursionschemes/recursionTalk.md

     def apply[Z](alg: Alg[Z]): Z
 }
 ```
-So, our goal is almost done, the `to` arrow is `cata` because of the diagrams of the last section and, to build `from`, we only need to fix the objects while we are traversing the structure in the observations of `BBEnc`.
-All can be summarize in the following implementation of `Iso[Fix[RingF], BBEnc]`:
+So, our goal is almost done, the `to` arrow is `cata` by simply observing the diagrams of the last section and, to build `from`, we only need to fix the objects while we are traversing the structure in the observations of `BBEnc`.
+All can be summarized in the following implementation of `Iso[Fix[RingF], BBEnc]`:

 ```scala
 val RingIso = new Iso[Fix[RingF], BBEnc] {